March 3, 2021 – UPDATE

 The reason for this action on my part is that the Plan cannot afford to pay the legal costs of continuing to pursue this litigation.
 The Court agreed with this.
 However, individual Plan participants may still wish to pursue such claims.

-As directed by the Court, I will first seek a stay (a hold) on my lawsuit for a period of up to six months.
+I was granted a stay (a hold) on my lawsuit for a period of up to six months.
 This time is intended to give all participants time to file their own lawsuits against KPMG and Transamerica and to pursue these claims if they choose to.

 The statute of limitations (the deadline) for filing such lawsuits will expire very soon.
 Therefore, you must act quickly to preserve your rights.

-Feel free to contact me if you have any questions.
-I can be reached via e-mail at Traci@mcgkc.com or by phone at 813-455-9030.
+Feel free to contact me if you have questions.
+I can be reached via e-mail at Traci@mcgkc.com or by phone at 816-455-9030.

 Traci Miller Christian